 TAR beat keyword search across the board for both tasks.
 The top 3,000 documents returned by TAR achieved higher recall than the top 6,000 documents for any keyword search.
 In other words, if documents will be reviewed before production, TAR achieves better results (higher recall) with half as much document review compared to any of the keyword searches.
 The top 6,000 documents returned by TAR achieved higher recall than all of the documents matching any individual keyword search, even when the keyword search returned 27,000 documents.

-A similar experiment was performed a few months later with many similarities but also some notable differences in the results.
-You can read about it here.
+Similar experiments were performed later with many similarities but also some notable differences in the structure of the challenge and the results.
+You can read about them here: round 2, round 3, round 4, round 5, and round 6.